brettmillerb/brettmillerb.github.io/_posts/2019-02-28-My-Vscode-Setup.md

 You get the idea with the examples above and and there is a [community snippets project on Github](https://github.com/PowerShell/vscode-powershell/blob/master/docs/community_snippets.md) which allows people to share and upload there own snippets that they use which others may find useful.

+This blog post was actually created from a snippet as I have a jekyll frontmatter snippet in markdown so I can quickly create the core content of a blog post.

+I have added a [gist of my snippets](https://gist.github.com/brettmillerb/73943002436e60fe2047af5278ca7190) for Powershell in case ayone wants to utilise any of them.

 ## Keyboard Shortcuts

 There are literally hundreds of keyboard shortcuts in VsCode and learning them all is a near impossibility but in order to allow myself to become really productive I have learned alot of the really useful keyboard shortcuts to ensure I don't have to constantly focus shift to using my mouse when writing code.
 You can get at the keyboard shortcuts from the command pallette via `F1` or `Ctrl+Shift+P` then typing keyboard.